jacksonwyt/wiseox/WiseOx/ROADMAP.md

 - [ ] Test and optimize for various screen sizes

 ### 3.3 Documentation
-- [ ] Create a detailed README.md with setup and development instructions
+- [~] Create a detailed README.md with setup and development instructions (Partially done, minimal content)
-- [ ] Add inline code documentation using JSDoc
+- [ ] Add inline code documentation using JSDoc (Confirmed minimal usage)
 - [ ] Document component usage and examples
 - [ ] Create a style guide for future development